Privacy

 Tag Manager itself is a domain that neither uses cookies nor stores data.
 It merely functions as an “administrator“ of implemented tags.
 Data is collected by the individual tags of the different web analysis tools.
 Therefore, in Google Tag Manager the data is sent to the individual tracking tools and does not get saved.

 However, with the integrated tags of different web analysis tools such as Google Analytics, this is quite different.
 Depending on the analysis tool used, various data on your internet behaviour is collected, stored and processed with the help of cookies.
-Please read our texts on data protection
+Please read our texts on data protection for more information on the articular analysis and tracking tools we use on our website.

 We allowed Google via the account settings for the Tag Manager to receive anonymised data from us.
 However, this exclusively refers to the use of our Tag Manager and not to your data, which are saved via code sections.
 We allow Google and others, to receive selected data in anonymous form.
+Therefore, we agree to the anonymised transfer of our website data.
+However, even after extensive research we could not find out what summarised and anonymous data it is exactly that gets transmitted.
+What we do know is that Google deleted any info that could identify our website.
+Google combines the data with hundreds of other anonymous website data and creates user trends as part of benchmarking measures.
+Benchmarking is a process of comparing a company’s results with the ones of competitors.
+As a result, processes can be optimised based on the collected information.

 How long and where is the data stored?